akinsho/dotfiles/README.md

 ### Installation

 The installation script is out of date and doesn't work anymore.
-To setup a new machine instead follow these instructions:
+To set up a new machine instead follow these instructions:

 1. Check `git` is installed.
-2. (Mac OS) Install homebrew using the most recent instructions.
+2. (macOS) Install homebrew using the most recent instructions.

 #### dependencies:

 - `neovim`
-- `hombrew` (MacOS)
+- `hombrew` (macOS)
 - `ripgrep`
 - `fzf`
 - `delta`